MetOffice/Vernier/README.md

 make test
 ~~~~~~~~~~~~~~~~

+#### Documentation

-The HTML Doxygen documentation is built by default when building the project.
-To
+The HTML Doxygen documentation is built by default when building the project and
+the generated files can be found in `<build>/html`.

-build only the Doxygen docs use `make doxygen-docs`, the generated files can be
+To build only the Doxygen docs use `make doxygen-docs`.
+On installation the
-found in `<build>/html`.
-On installation the HTML pages are copied to
+HTML pages are copied to `<installation_root>/share/docs`.
-`<installation_root>/share/docs`.